andymeneely/project-spider-monkey/docs/RULES.md

 * 4 *A Stone* cards
 * 3 *A Gold Bar* cards

+Set aside one *A Gold Stack* card for each player.
+This will go into the deck.

 Put any unused Starter cards back in the box.

 Each player shuffles their Starter cards face down and places on the table in front of them.
 This is your **Player Deck**.
 Also, each player will have a **Discard Pile** (initially empty).

+**Assemble The Deck**.
 Shuffle the Early Cards and Late Cards separately and face down.
-Place the Late Cards face down on the table first, then the Early Cards.
+Place the Late Cards face down on the table first, then place the *Gold Stack* cards horizontally so that they stick out, then the Early Cards.
 This is the **Draw Deck**.

 Draw the first 15 cards face-up from the Draw Deck and place them in a grid with 5 columns and 3 rows.
 Keep the Draw Deck near the top of the grid, and all cards facing the same direction.
 Cards along the bottom row are called the **Purchase Row**, and should be close enough for all players to read easily.